 This month’s blog focuses on the thylacine – which became extinct 80 years ago in 1936.
 Thylacinus cynocephalus, or as it was more commonly referred to – the Tasmanian Tiger, or sometime the Tasmanian Wolf; was the “largest marsupial carnivore to have existed into modern times”.
 There were accounts by sailors of a tiger like creature inhabiting Tasmania as early as the 17th century, but one of the first detailed descriptions was in the Sydney Gazette in 1805.
 It talks of an animal which is like a “hyena, at the same time strongly reminding the observer of the appearance of a low wolf dog”.
 The gentleman who found this animal, preserved its parts for scientific study – and there was great interest in the study of this ‘new species’, particularly in Europe.
 These thylacine specimens were written about in places such as the Transactions of the Linnaean Society, and piqued the interest of figures of the time such as Sir Joseph Banks.

 Thylacines were sent from Tasmania to zoos all around the world – from Antwerp to New York.
 ZSL London Zoo was the first large zoological garden to exhibit thylacines in 1850.
 A male and female arrived on 18 May, from Ronald Campbell Gunn and Dr James Grant of Tasmania.
-When the male passed away in 1853, it was the subject of a paper in the Society’s Proceedings by Dr Edwards Crisp where he compared the anatomy of the thylacine to that of a cape hunting dog.
+When the male passed away in 1853, it was the subject of a paper in the Society’s Proceedings by Dr Edwards Crisp where he compared the anatomy of the thylacine to that of a cape wild dog.
 This was the first thylacine to be dissected for scientific study in the country.
 You can see the spleen from this thylacine in the collections of the Royal College of Surgeons.
 Medical doctors and anatomists alike published numerate papers on this new animal, which helped to understand more about the anatomy of the thylacine, and also how it related to other marsupial animals like the koala or kangaroo.

 As well as anatomical study, thylacines were also depicted by artists of the time.
 In our Proceedings we have a Joseph Wolf painting of the animal.
 ‘Mammals of Australia’ by John Gould contains several lithographic prints of thylacines (one of which you can see at the top of this article).
 We hold a copy of both in our collections.